Some posts contain compensated links. Please read this disclaimer for more info.

 Best For Partying

-Zrce Beach on the island of Pag, is without a doubt one of the best Croatia party islands.
-Over summer, you have numerous festivals such as Hideout, Spring Break Europe and Sonus where tens of thousands of people from around the world descend on Zrce to see the worlds best DJs perform.
+Zrce Beach on the island of Pag is without a doubt one of the best Croatia party islands.
+Over summer, you have numerous festivals such as Hideout, Spring Break Europe, and Sonus, where tens of thousands of people from around the world descend on Zrce to see the world’s best DJs perform.

 Best For Beaches

-Most of Croatia’s beaches are pebbly or rocky, but Rab is one of the few islands that has golden sandy beaches to enjoy.
+Most of Croatia’s beaches are pebbly or rocky, but Rab is one of the few islands with golden sandy beaches to enjoy.
 The most famous beach is Rajska or Paradise Beach, and this is where you will find the most visitors during the summer months, as well as families.
 On the other hand, the mountainous interior of the island is ideal for walking and exploring the landscapes.
 The beaches, however, are the main pull.